kelloggm/run-dljc/README.md

    script that serves as an example of how to use `wpi-many.sh`.

 The log files for each project are placed in a results directory.
-Each log file will either indicate the reason that WPI could not be run to completion on the project or include all the checker invocations that were used during WPI on that project.
+For a failed run, the log file indicate the reason that WPI could not be run to completion on the project.
-The log file for a succesful run indicates whether the project was verified (i.e. no errors were reported), or whether the checker issued warnings (which might be true positive or false positive warnings).
+For a successful run the log file indicates whether the project was verified (i.e. no errors were reported), or whether the checker issued warnings (which might be true positive or false positive warnings).